 He is also the main vocalist and songwriter for the Norwegian rock band Di Derre.

 Let’s take a look at the best way to read Jo Nesbø books in order by series.
-These are the Harry Hole novels, Doctor Proctor Kid series, and the author’s standalone novels.
+These are the Harry Hole novels, Doctor Proctor Kid series, Blood on Snow series, and the author’s standalone novels.
 The best way to read all these books is to follow the publication order within each series.